The Hard Problem

 By Tom Stoppard

 Directed by Rebecca Greene Udden

-If there are nothing but facts and matter, what is consciousness?
+If there is nothing but matter, then what is consciousness?
 This is what scientists have deemed “the hard problem.”
 In Tom Stoppard’s brilliant and most recent play, Hilary, a young psychology researcher at a prominent brainscience institute, is nursing a private sorrow while delving into examination of the hard problem at the think-tank.
 Is the day coming when the computer and the MRI scanner will answer all the questions psychology can ask?
 Or is there more to being human… Hilary’s personal journey alongside her professional exploration takes the audience on a ride through the mind and heart like only Tom Stoppard can.

-September 14 – October 6, 2019
+September 14 – October 13, 2019

 Previews: September 8, 12, & 13